Jocotán

 Jocotán is a town and municipality in the Chiquimula department of Guatemala.

 Radio Chortis, a Roman Catholic radio station funded by Belgian and German Catholics, is located in the town.
 It broadcasts primarily in Spanish, but there are a few hours a week in the Ch'orti' language, which is still spoken in some isolated areas.

 History

 2001 famine

-On 3 August 2001, Jocotán municipality declared yellow code in the area when it learned about the desperate situation that the rural communities were facing, facing imminent famine; the root cause of the crisis were the short raining season, and the decline in the international coffee price.
+On 3 August 2001, Jocotán municipality declared yellow code in the area when it learned about the desperate situation that the rural communities were facing imminent famine; the root cause of the crisis were the short raining season, and the decline in the international coffee price.
 Alfonso Portillo's government decreed State of Calamity to get international help; officially, 48 deceased were reported, but there were rumors of hundreds of casualties.

 Climate

 Jocotán has a tropical savanna climate (Köppen: Aw).

 Geographic location

 Jocotán is surrounded by Chiquimula Department municipalities, except at North, where it borders Zacapa: